UGC NET Exam Overview

 The UGC-NET Exam is being conducted by the National Testing Agency (NTA) in Computer Based Test (CBT) mode w.e.f.
 December 2018 onwards.

-Awarding of Junior Research Fellowship (JRF) and/ or Eligibility for Assistant Professorship depends on the aggregate performance of the candidate in Paper-I and Paper-II of UGC-NET.
+Awarding of Junior Research Fellowship (JRF) and/ or Eligibility for Assistant Professorship depends on the aggregate performance of the candidate in Paper-I and Paper-II of UGC-NET Exam.
 The candidates qualifying only for Assistant Professorship are not eligible to be considered for the award of JRF.
 Candidates who qualify the eligibility test for Assistant Professorship are governed by the rules and regulations of the concerned Universities/Colleges/State Governments, as the case may be for recruitment of Assistant Professor.

 UGC-NET is conducted twice every year (June & December).
-Due to the outbreak of COVID- 19 pandemic in 2020 & 2021, the cycles of UGC NET were merged and conducted together.
+Due to the outbreak of COVID- 19 pandemic in 2020 & 2021, the cycles of UGC NET Exam were merged and conducted together.

 Going a step further and to regularise the exam cycle, the NTA has released exam dates for the later half of the year and the exam will be held from 13th to 22nd June 2023.

 As NTA gears up to conduct the exam in a proper manner, students also need to prepare themselves for the exam in a dedicated manner.
-For students who are preparing for UGC Net with sanskrit as a subject, here are a few pointers to guide you in the right direction.
+For students who are preparing for UGC Net with education as a subject, here are a few pointers to guide you in the right direction.

 Our JRF team is the best in the business and almost all of them have already been selected as JRF.
 So, in your preparation journey we will be the best guide for you and our experienced team will prove to be a vital cog in your preparation journey.